 Defamation under Law of Torts is tarnishing the reputation of someone.
 Defamation is defined under Section 499 of Indian Penal Code (IPC) 1860 as whoever, if any person by words either spoken or intended to be read, or by signs or by visible representations, makes or publishes any imputation concerning any person intending to harm, or knowing or having reason to believe that such words will be imputation and can harm, the reputation of such person is said to defame that person.

-We have two types of defamation which the first is Libel and second is Slander.
+We have two types of defamation under Law of Torts which the first is Libel and second is Slander.